Inherent momentum-dependent gap structure of altermagnetic superconductors: Methodology

 with $f(E^{\lambda,\pm}_{\sigma\Bar{\sigma},\mathbf{k}})$ denoting the Fermi-Dirac distribution function.
 We stress that the momentum structure in the onsite case stems solely from the eigenvectors from sublattice to band space, leading to significant changes from the simple one-band model.

-We end this section by returning to the case where superconductivity is stabilized by NN attraction, which is given by the BCS Hamiltonian in Eq.~(\ref{eq:H_int_NN}).
-In that case, the interacting sublattices are confined to the opposing sublattices, as these constitute the nearest neighbors.
-Note that the interacting Hamiltonian restricted to the intra-band terms, $\mathcal{H}^\mathrm{NN}_{\mathrm{int}}$, then looks differently as the combination of eigenvectors changes.
-Calculating the superconducting order parameter, we obtain
+We end this section by returning to the case where superconductivity is stabilized by extended range attractions as given by the BCS Hamiltonian in Eq.~(\ref{eq:H_int_NN}).
+For the case of NN attraction, the relevant sublattices are confined to the opposite sublattices, as these constitute the nearest neighbors.
+Hence, the interacting Hamiltonian restricted to the intra-band terms, $\mathcal{H}^\mathrm{NN}_{\mathrm{int}}$, acquires a different form due to different combinations of the eigenvectors.
+Calculating the superconducting order parameter from NN attraction, we obtain